TiagoPR/sqoutCurl/README.md

-# sqoutIperf3Server used for sqout, default module
+# sqoutCurl used for sqout, default module

 Native submodule for the sqout application.